 Resource Range

-The range of the resources to which the alert rule is applied.
+The scope of resources to which the alert rule applies.
 Valid values:

-All Resources: The alert rule applies to all resources of the specified cloud service.
+All Resources: The alert rule applies to all existing and new resources of the specified cloud service.

-Instances: The alert rule applies to the specified resources of the specified cloud service.
+Instance: The alert rule applies only to the specified resources of the cloud service.

 Rule Description